 Since 2008, YouthTruth has been listening.
 We’ve partnered with schools and districts to accelerate local change based on student feedback.
-Through this work we’ve heard from hundreds of thousands of student across the country.
+Through this work we’ve heard from over 1.5 million students across the country.

 What are we learning?
 In 2016, we launched the Learning from Student Voice series to bring that data and insight to bear on pressing challenges related to school experience and improvement.